-- Proof of health insurance. - Background check and 10-panel drug screen. - Completed physical examination form with required documentation (Ensure that the State of Tennessee form is signed by a licensed medical doctor.
-Please also ensure the health care provider's license number is included on the form.) - Proof of the following tests/immunizations/titers: - 2-step TB Skin Test and/or chest x-ray (< 3 months old); chest x-ray needed only if TB Skin Test is positive - Mumps, Rubella, and Rubeola (IGG) titer and/or 2 MMR immunizations if no immunity - Varicella Zoster (IGG) titer and/or 2 Varicella Zoster immunizations if no immunity - Seasonal flu immunization - o Hepatitis B series immunizations and/or titer - Tdap - Current AHA BLS/HCP CPR card - Liability insurance
+- 1. Proof of health insurance. - 2.
+Background check and 10-panel drug screen. - 3.
+Completed physical examination form with required documentation (Ensure that the State of Tennessee form is signed by a licensed medical doctor.
+Please also ensure the health care provider's license number is included on the form.) - 4.
+Proof of the following tests/immunizations/titers: - 2-step TB Skin Test and/or chest x-ray (< 3 months old); chest x-ray needed only if TB Skin Test is positive - 2.
+Mumps, Rubella, and Rubeola (IGG) titer and/or 2 MMR immunizations if no immunity

+- 3. Varicella Zoster (IGG) titer and/or 2 Varicella Zoster immunizations if no immunity

+- 4. Seasonal flu immunization

+- 5. Hepatitis B series immunizations and/or titer

+- 6. Tdap

+- 5. Current AHA BLS/HCP CPR card

+- 6. Liability insurance